heurist-network/miner-release/README.md

      ```bash
      python3 sd-miner.py --model-id <model_id>
      ```
+   - For example, run FLUX.1-dev model with:
+     ```bash
+     python3 sd-miner.py --model-id FLUX.1-dev --skip-checksum
+     ```

 5. **CUDA Device ID**
    - Specify which GPU to use:
      ```bash
      python3 sd-miner.py --cuda-device-id 0
+     ```
+6. **Skip checksum to speed up miner start-up time**
+   - This skips checking the validity of model files.
+However, if incompleted files are present on the disk, the miner process will crash without this check.
+     ```bash
+     python3 sd-miner.py --skip-checksum
      ```

 #### Large Language Model Miner